Colloquium: Spin-orbit effects in superconducting hybrid structures: Experimental techniques

-For FMR experiments of S/F structures, the thickness of the S layer should be less than the magnetic penetration depth (e.g., 100 nm for thin film Nb) which can otherwise lead to a shift in the magnetic field at resonance due to the Meissner screening in the S layer~\cite{PhysRevB.99.144503}.
+Spin pumping in S/F structures can be performed using broadband ferromagnetic resonance (FMR).
+For FMR experiments on S/F/S structures, the S layer thickness should be below the magnetic penetration depth ($\sim$100 nm for Nb), otherwise the dc-resonance field shifts to lower values ~\cite{PhysRevApplied.11.014061,Li_2018,PhysRevApplied.14.024086}. \onlinecite{PhysRevApplied.11.014061} attribute this to Meissner screening fields generated in the S layer.
+An alternative explanation by \onlinecite{PhysRevApplied.18.L061004} suggests that a gap is spontaneously induced in the magnon spectrum through the Anderson-Higgs mechanism, causing a shift in the dc-resonance field of a S/F/S structure.